Increase eCommerce Store Sales

 The Framing Effect Increase eCommerce Sales

 What would you prefer?
 Low-fat ice cream containing 90% less sugar than the average ice cream?
-Or an ice cream containing 10% of the average sugar content?
+Or an ice cream containing 10% of the moderate sugar content?
 Most people asked would choose the first option.
-The same thing goes for a question like plastic surgery with a 90% chance of success or plastic surgery with a 10% chance of failure.
-When we phrase something of this sort, it is important to give thought to the outcome (positive or negative) and the qualities we want to highlight.
+The same goes for a question like plastic surgery with a 90% chance of success.
+Or plastic surgery with a 10% chance of failure.
+When we phrase something of this sort.
+We must consider the outcome (positive or negative) and the qualities we want to highlight.

 The Anchoring Effect

 The anchoring principle says that people’s decisions are influenced by the first information they are exposed to regarding a particular subject.
-In fact, they rely too much on this information, and it becomes like an anchor that is hard to move.
+They rely too much on this information, which becomes like an anchor hard to move.

-In our daily lives, we encounter it a lot when a question is asked, like how much a specific product would cost or how long it would take to get to a specific place.
-We get a certain initial answer that we would probably stick to later on.
-If we go back to eCommerce stores, you may see this principle implemented where as soon as you enter a home page, you see a particular item with a discount price next to it and an original price crossed out.
+When a question is asked, we encounter it a lot in our daily lives.
+Like how much a specific product would cost or how long it would take to get to a particular place.
+We get a sure initial answer that we would probably stick to later.
+If we go back to eCommerce stores, we may see this principle implemented where as soon as you enter a home page, you see a particular item with a discount price next to it and an original price crossed out.

-If you search a little further on that site, you would likely find a similar product (perhaps identical) at the same price or even at a lower price.
-For anyone wishing to learn more about this principle, this article is highly recommended.
+If you search a little further on that site, you will likely find a similar product (perhaps identical) at the same price or even a lower price.
+This article is highly recommended for anyone wishing to learn more about this principle.

-This section is about promises, risks, and the creation of trust and confidence among potential buyers.
+This section concerns promises, risks, and creating trust and confidence among potential buyers.